What is neuropathy and chronic back pain?

 - Nerve function tests – an electromyography can record electrical activity in the muscles that will detect nerve damage

-Treatment for back or spine neuropathy
+Treatment for neuropathy in the back or spine

 Early intervention is important to treat back or spine neuropathy in case more aggressive treatments are eventually needed.
 The goals of treatment for back or spine neuropathy is to manage the symptoms.